Sporting badges and diplomas requirements

 All badges are recorded on the BGA Gliding Certificate.

 The definitive rules for the FAI Badge and Diploma claims are contained in the FAI Sporting Code Section 3 and Annex C – Official Observer & Pilot Guide.
-These documents can be found at https://www.fai.org/igc-documents .
+These documents can be found at https://www.fai.org/igc-documents

 The candidate must be alone in the aircraft for each test, except for the UK 750 km and UK 1,000 km Two-seater Diplomas.
 FAI badge attempts may be flown in a motor glider, provided there is proof that the engine was not used during the soaring performance.

-Any number of tests may be completed on any flight.
+Any number of tests may be completed on any one flight.
 Application for badges and diplomas must be made on the approved form and where required, flight evidence must be submitted in an approved format.

 2. Silver Badge